What is blondecoffee? Is there something different about a blonde roast? Learn more about this unique style of roasting coffee beans!

 The Quality of the Beans

-Many light roast coffees are Latin American and could even taste a bit fruity, similar, particularly if they are Arabica coffee beans.
+Many light roast coffees are Latin American and could even taste a bit fruity, particularly if they are Arabica coffee beans.
 A blonde roast is unique when compared to other coffee roasts.
 In order to produce this coffee, specialty coffee beans are needed.

 When you are producing a lighter roast, the flavor of the coffee bean itself is going to shine through.
 If you don’t use the right coffee beans, the flavor will be off.